7 Steps To Prevent Heart Disease | Healthy Heart Tips

 Similarly, alcohol consumption is associated with heart disease due to its empty calorie content, which does not provide any nutrient value but extra calories.
 If not utilized, this calorie accumulates in the body as stored fat.

 In the present scenario, a stress-free life is hard to imagine.
-Busy work schedule, balancing between work and home, coping with stressful situations; all take a toll on an individual’s health.
+Busy work schedules, balancing between work and home, coping with stressful situations; all take a toll on an individual’s health.

 - Encourage consumption of a healthy diet